HL7/fhir-udap-security-ig/input/pagecontent/index.md

       <td><span class="label label-success">required</span></td>
       <td>
-        An array of one or more strings containing the X.509 certificate or certificate chain, with the leaf certificate corresponding to the key used to digitally sign the JWT.
+        An array of one or more strings containing the X.509 certificate or certificate chain, where the leaf certificate corresponds to the key used to digitally sign the JWT.
 Each string in the array is the base64-encoded DER representation of the corresponding certificate, with the leaf certificate appearing as the first (or only) element of the array.<br>